 What if I have a pre-existing condition?

 You cannot be denied health insurance coverage if you have a pre-existing health condition.
 A health insurance company also cannot charge you more or refuse to pay for treatments related to a pre-existing condition.
-Also, women will not have to pay higher costs than men for the same health insurance plan.
+Also, women do not have to pay higher costs than men for the same health insurance plan.

 What if I can’t afford health insurance?